lib-map/guide-editing/index.md

 In order to use the editing tools in ArcGIS Pro, be sure to open a project with existing vector data or create new vector data using the digitization tools.

 ### Auto-Complete Polygon
-Auto-complete digitizing allows a polygon to be created that abudts another existing polygon.
+Auto-complete digitizing allows a polygon to be created that abudts an existing polygon.
 This means the shared line does not have to be digitized more than once, which can lead to complications such a slivers.

 1. To autocomplete a polygon, open the *Create Features* pane and select **Autocomplete Polygon**.